bangkitdc/single-service/EXPLANATION.md

 The DIP states that high-level modules should not depend on low-level modules; both should depend on abstractions.

 **Implementation:** <br/>
 There doesn't seem to be explicit Dependency Inversion Principle (DIP) implementation.
 The controller directly interacts with the models.DB instance and doesn't use any abstraction or dependency injection to decouple itself from the data access layer.
-However in JWT middleware, I used JWTClaims.
+However, in JWT middleware, I used JWTClaims.
 By doing this, I've abstracted the JWT claims, which can be helpful if I ever need to change the implementation of the JWT claims in the future without affecting the middleware's functionality.
 This promotes better separation of concerns and reduces tight coupling between components.